-On the assumption that the first step of the transition chain is very unstable because of back reactions as well as thermal and chemical decay, then equilibrium takes place reducing the order of time by one step:
+On the assumption that the first step of the transition chain is very unstable because of decay and back reactions, then equilibrium takes place reducing the order of time by one step:

 P ~ N nt n-1

 This is the fundamental shape of Schwarzschild's formula for constant effect with P = const